huhuigou/TSPatternQuery/README.md

 * Add example in documentation of using the ruleset/distinctive feature functions to perform some action (such as binning)
   * Consider adding better support for this...
 * Address Feedback from Reddit:
-  * The title for GetWindowVariancePDF is "Plot the PDF of Variances ..." but it doesn't do any plotting.
   * Query has a library(xts) call that isn't necessary (also flagged by check()
   * Dependencies in Imports should be Depends (this is a hairy distinction)
   * You could use some examples in your major user-facing functions